Skip to content

 Hanabi Mobile Legends is one of the few Gold Lane marksmen built around bouncing basic attacks and a crowd-control ultimate.
 That combo still rewards patient players in the 2026 meta.
-We tested her across 22 Classic and Ranked matches on a Galaxy A55 and an iPhone 14 between April 12 and April 22, 2026, tracking which builds carried teamfights past the 12-minute mark.
+This guide breaks down which builds carry her teamfights into the late game across both Classic and Ranked play.

-- Across 22 ranked matches we tracked, Hanabi reached her two-item power spike (Demon Hunter Sword plus Windtalker) at an average of 7 minutes 40 seconds when uncontested in lane.
+• Hanabi reaches her two-item power spike (Demon Hunter Sword plus Windtalker) in the early-to-mid game when she is left uncontested in lane.

 #Is Hanabi Good in Mobile Legends in 2026?